 Pressure injury prevention measures to take if a patient has a braden scale of less than 18 (list at least 3)

-What is turn every 2 hours, what is apply mepilex sacral dressing (if not incontinent), what is apply bilateral mepilex heel dressings, what is off load with a z boot
+What is turn at least every 2 hours, apply mepilex sacral dressing (if not incontinent), apply bilateral mepilex heel dressings, off load with z flex boots

-What imaging method needs to be done to confirm feeding tube placement before use of tube?
+What imaging method needs to be done to confirm feeding tube placement before use of the tube?

 This needs to be done within 10 minutes of a patient reporting chest pain.